reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

                 .connectTimeout(props.getConnectionTimeout(), TimeUnit.SECONDS)
                 .readTimeout(props.getReadWriteTimeout(), TimeUnit.SECONDS);
 ````
-Note that Caching in general applies to GET requests only.
+__Note: Caching in general applies to GET requests only.
 With this configuration, the GET requests will be cached for 1 minute.
-The cached responses will be served during the 1 min timeframe even if the network connectivity is down.
+The cached responses will be served during the 1 min timeframe even if the network connectivity is down.__

 ##### Custom Interceptors
 As explained in the previous sections, `BasicAuthInterceptor`, `CachingInterceptor` are all examples of custom interceptors created to serve a specific purpose.